near-ndc/gov/framework-v1/gov-framework.md

 | Meeting Attendance  | 60%               | Per Month    | Subject to Removal     | Required to maintain active status |
 | Voting on Proposals | 70%               | Per Proposal | Subject to Removal     | Required to maintain active status |

+The Council of Advisors operates on a weekly time frame.
+The essence of their job is to help the HoM set ecosystem priorities in parallel to evaluating HoM and TC performance for the month prior.
+In the event that there is a divergence in HoM operations and the vision of the CoA, they are able to motion to block a proposal or policy from the HoM.
+This motion to block can take place during and/or after a proposal or action has been taken by the HoM.

+**Timeframe: Weekly**.

 ### Proposals and Voting

-At least 4 vote approvals are required to pass a proposal.
+At least `approval_threshold` approvals are required to pass a proposal.
 This structure ensures that the Council of Advisors serves primarily as a safeguard against ill-advised decisions, rather than as an active governing body in the governance and implementation of proposals.

 - Veto a HoM proposal:
   - veto must be approved by CoA before the HoM proposal cooldown finishes.